johndah/Visualization-of-Recurrent-Neural-Networks/README.md

 By default, the inference process (i.e. text generation without training), is defined as well as loading pre-trained models of RNN and for the word prediction case text vocabulary and tokenization.

 Alternatively, the RNN models (as well as word embedding and tokenization models) can be trained from scratch, or even loaded and further trained.

-Finally, my Master's Thesis is published.
-Take a look if curious about AI.
-Specifically, how artificial (recurrent) neural networks work in terms of
-* intended design, to allow for learning, and
-* discovered neuron functionalities, developed by the networks themselves.

-Text generation of TED-talks is used as an application.
-A disclaimer about the sometimes gramatically poor sentences generated, as the application is a toy example where the focus is addressed on visualization.
-However they tend to at least capture the overly enthusiastic spirit of TED-talks.